mrlesmithjr/terraform-to-ansible/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [python-terraform-to-ansible Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [terraform-to-ansible Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [mrlesmithjr@gmail.com](mailto:mrlesmithjr@gmail.com).